 First aid kit

-A Fire Steel or ignition kit
+A Fire Steel or fire starting kit

 P { margin-bottom: 0.21cm }